A market study of major appliancesMARKET STUDY: MARKETING MAJOR APPLIANCES

 While it may have a certain style today, appliance style may completely change in a matter of just a couple of years.
 For anyone thinking that an appliance will last more than a couple of years, GE Artistry is probably not for them.
 From a brand perspective, the GE Artistry brand is too of the moment.

-The GE Café sub-brand claims to be restaurant inspired.
+The GE Café sub-brand claims to be restaurant-inspired.
 GE Café is also the only one of the GE sub-brands that says anything about innovation.
-The intention of the GE Café brand in marketing major appliances is to be for the serious cook who needs the features and power of restaurant quality major appliances.
+The intention of the GE Café brand in marketing major appliances is to be for the serious cook who needs the features and power of restaurant-quality major appliances.

 This first ad discusses the power and advanced cooking technology of the major appliances to take “food further.”

 What is seriously wrong with this ad is that it gives no credit to the cook.
-The ad is about the major appliance.
-While it assumed that a consumer knows that major appliances alone can’t make food, the argument is backwards.
+The ad is about a major appliance.
+While it assumed that a consumer knows that major appliances alone can’t make food, the argument is backward.
 “GE major appliances take food further.”
 Rather, the argument should be “If you are always looking to take food further, GE Café is designed for you.”
 Then it becomes a real reflection of who the consumer aspires to be.

 Compare that with the ad below:

 While this ad demonstrates the innovative feature of the Keurig brewing system, it portrays this innovation as something that’s normal.
-It just makes things easier and good enough for everyday (and extra special days).
-All the power and advanced cooking technology seen in the other ad, and what GE Café is about, is completely gone.
+It just makes things easier and good enough for every day (and extra special days).
+All the power and advanced cooking technology are seen in the other ad, and what GE Café is about, is completely gone.
 Now the GE Café brand is about ease of use and everyday cooking.

-GE’s other brands, such as GE Monogram, GE and GE Profile, are about sophisticated style, craftsmanship and modern style, respectively.
+GE’s other brands, such as GE Monogram, GE, and GE Profile, are about sophisticated style, craftsmanship, and modern style, respectively.
 GE Monogram is meant to be GE’s high-end brand where the GE and GE Profile sub-brands are the everyman’s brands.